| Version 5.3 of the 32-bit

 machine, either physical or virtual.
 The benefits of doing this are:

--There is no need for a full WebSphere MQ
+-There is no need for a full MQ

 implementation on the client machine. -Hardware requirements on the